VictorTirado/Development-Assigment/docs/readme.md

-﻿# Platformer game
+﻿# Ninja Way 2

+## Introduction

 Welcome to our platformer game!

-This game is about to reach the goal passing through diferent handicaps.
-You will need to get a parchment to reach the end of every level that gives you the hability to teleport yourself vertically.
-Enemies will die if you shoot them with a kunai.
+As students of the second grade in game design in CITM Terrassa, we have made a platformer game for the subject of game development.
+Here, you will be a ninja whose goal is to get to the end of the levels passing throught a sort of handicaps and enemies.
+This can be reach using 2 different skills: shooting a kunai and teleporting yourself.

+## Team members

 ## Controls